isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <p></p>
 <p>Unfortunately, there’s just a few houses depicted on the map, and so we’re
 not quite sure what happened back then.
-The land belonged to the sultan or actually the Temenggong Daeng Ibraham. basically the Temenggong actually purchased them from the convicts.
+The land belonged to the sultan or actually the Temenggong Daeng Ibrahim. basically the Temenggong actually purchased them from the convicts.
 And eventually in 1849, when the Singapore Library was set up and all that, he actually donated them.</p>
 <p></p>